robertdevore/gallery-modals/README.md

 # Gallery Modals for WordPress®
-Gallery Modals is a WordPress plugin that adds modal popups to gallery images, providing a download button and a link to view image details.
+Gallery Modals is a free WordPress® plugin that adds modal popups to gallery images, providing a download button and a link to view image details.
 Enhance your website's user experience by allowing visitors to interact with gallery images in a more engaging and interactive way.

 ## Table of Contents